Michigan Tech Graduates Bolster Michigan's Workforce

 May 2, 2008—

-At its regular meeting today, Michigan Technological University's Board of Control recognized the accomplishments of more than 1,000 graduates who will participate in Commencement ceremonies on Saturday, May 3, 2008.
+At its regular meeting today, Michigan Technological University's Board of Trustees recognized the accomplishments of more than 1,000 graduates who will participate in Commencement ceremonies on Saturday, May 3, 2008.
 The Board was impressed to learn that most of them already have jobs in their fields.

 "A job placement rate topping 96 percent, which Michigan Tech achieved last year, demonstrates how highly employers value our graduates and their potential impact on Michigan's economy," said Board Chair Kathryn Clark.
 "High tech is our future, and Michigan Tech graduates a higher percentage of students with high tech degrees than any other university in the state."